-Chicken Street Enchiladas are corn tortillas dipped in thick enchilada sauce then filled with chicken and queso fresco, then served folded over like a taco.
+Chicken Street Enchiladas are corn tortillas dipped in thick enchilada sauce then filled with chicken and queso fresco, served folded over like a taco.
 Easy to make and fun to eat.

 CHICKEN STREET ENCHILADAS